Xray0302/Xray0302.github.io/_pages/about.md

 <!-- # 😁 About me -->

-Hi, My name is Rui Xu, a last year master's student (by research) majoring in mechanical engineering at [State Key Laboratory of Intelligent Manufacturing Equipment and Technology](https://dmet.hust.edu.cn/), [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/) in China.
+Hi, my name is Xu Rui.
+I am currently a first-year PhD student in Biomedical Engineering at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), under the supervision of [Raymond Kai-Yu TONG](https://www.bme.cuhk.edu.hk/kytong/Profile.html)(AIMBE Fellow).
+Prior to this, I completed my undergraduate and master's studies (supervised by Prof. Bo Tao, Changjiang Scholar Chair Professor) at [State Key Laboratory of Intelligent Manufacturing Equipment and Technology](https://dmet.hust.edu.cn/), [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/) in China, majoring in Mechanical Engineering.

-My research primarily focuses on robot calibration, measurement, and control techniques, particularly in high-precision vision-guided assembly strategies for industrial robots used in large components such as aircraft and satellites.
-I explore vision image processing algorithms, point cloud matching algorithms, and cooperative planning, control, and operation of dual-arm robots.
-Through my research, I aim to enhance robots' capabilities in perception, recognition, and operation for more efficient and reliable solutions in industrial applications and automation.
+My current research focuses on intention-driven robotic perception, recognition, and manipulation, with the goal of applying this technology to upper limb rehabilitation robots to assist stroke patients in achieving more efficient training.
+I am also interested in robotic calibration, measurement, and control technologies, particularly in high-precision vision-guided assembly strategies for industrial robots used in large components such as aircraft and satellites.
+Through my research, I aim to enhance the capabilities of robots in perception, recognition, and manipulation to achieve more efficient and reliable applications and solutions.

 # 📖 Educations